doctoron/VacTRACK/README.md

+### Purpose:
+The purpose of this app is to provide a means where one can know if they're up to date with their vaccinations.
+This is a MVP testing the concept of having an adult vaccination tracker that is mobile responsive.

+## Deployment:
+This app is deployed on Heroku: https://myvactrack.herokuapp.com

-### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Use of ReactStrap
+Styling was bootstrapped utilizing ReactStrap grid and class library

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`